-The automatic Platform Encryption validation service will now check for settings in your organization that might block encryption.
+The automatic Platform Encryption validation service checks for settings in your organization that can block encryption.
 You'll receive an email with suggestions for fixing any incompatible settings.

 Field values are automatically encrypted only in records created or updated after you've enabled encryption.
-Salesforce recommends updating existing records to ensure that their field values are encrypted.
-For example, if you encrypt the Description field on the Case object, use the Data Loader to update all case records.
-Contact Salesforce if you need help with this.
+Contact Salesforce to update existing records so that their field values are encrypted.